Villaz/vcycle/doc/source/configuration.rst

 Legacy Configuration
 ======================

-Vcycle also supports the old configuration file.
+Vcycle also supports the old vcycle configuration file.

 The file looks like: